 The first description of the strange hopping animals of Australia was in 1629 by the Dutch navigator Francois Pelsaert while sailing off the western coast of Australia.
-He didn't, however, give these animals a name.
+He didn't give these animals a name.

 The first detailed accounts of this hopping animal came from members of the crew of Captain James Cook's voyage to Australia in 1770.
-Cook's ship, the Endeavour, was badly damaged while trying to cross the Great Barrier Reef and beached itself near what is modern-day Cooktown in Queensland for urgent repairs.
+Cook's ship, the Endeavour, was badly damaged while trying to cross the Great Barrier Reef and beached itself near modern-day Cooktown on the Queensland coast for urgent repairs.
 While there the crew came across many weird animals.
-They even shoot and killed a few kangaroos, noting that the animal's meat was quite delicious.
+They even shot a few kangaroos, noting that the animal's meat was quite delicious.

 It was Joseph Banks, a naturalist on the Endeavour, who wrote the following note in August 1770 "Quadrupeds we saw but few and were able to catch few of them that we did see.
 The largest was called by the natives kangooroo".

 This was his interpretation of the word "gaNurru" used by the Guugu Yimidhirr aboriginal people who lived in the area where the Endeavour was beached.
-It is believed to be the word these aborigines used to describe a large grey kangaroo.
+This is the word these aborigines used to describe the grey kangaroo.

 |DID YOU KNOW|